 Here teachers can upload files and folders that may be needed before and during a laboratory experiment.
 Students can open or copy files that are here, but can not save anything.

 is an area where all students can save and delete files temporarily, so here you should not save files you want to keep.
-Important to know is that the IT department can NOT restore files that disappeared from T: \.
-IT department cleans this area periodically and deletes all files.
+Important to know is that the Service & IT department can NOT restore files that disappeared from T: \.
+The Service & IT department cleans this area periodically and deletes all files.

-The files in the Home directory can also be accessed from any internet connected computer via the system My Files.
-Go to My Files at the bottom of this page or by logging in to MyPage.
+The files in the Home directory can also be accessed from any internet connected computer via files.hv.se.
+You log in with your University West username and password.